good-labs/greater-good-affirmation/README.md

 open source model, and exists non-selfishly to solve problems for users and not make profits off of them.

+### How do I participate?

+We are actively working on the first draft of the pledge, please make suggestions or comments to the document [here](https://docs.google.com/document/d/1KtU-g5NpAb8K-tNrG8P0KMwRO44iLETLRPbuBFiyUts/edit).

 ### How do I take the pledge?

 Taking the pledge comes down to doing a pull request to this repository,